ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 Here the option to stage modified and deleted contents and the option to provide a commit message are combined in one option `-am`.
 You can combine multiple options in a single one like here, the only restriction is that only the last option can take an argument, like the commit message.

-If you don´t specify a commit message when firing the commit command, an editor will be opened where you have to provide the commit message.
+If you don't specify a commit message when firing the commit command, an editor will be opened where you have to provide the commit message.
 You can configure the editor of your preference with `git config --global core.editor <editor-name>`.

 [help.github.com/articles/associating-text-editors-with-git](https://help.github.com/articles/associating-text-editors-with-git/) provides a brief guide to setting up several editors.
 To see the currently configured editor, type `git config [--global] core.editor`.